 By using tab you can cycle through all the links on any page and by using space you can skip down through page sections.

 We’ve tried to use colours that make the words on our webpages easy to read.
 However, we know that some people have trouble with reading text on certain colours.
 You may be able to use your own colours with your browser.

-While we have tried to make our website pages as accessible as possible but we are aware that some document downloads such as PDF files are not accessible in the same way our HTML pages are.
+While we have tried to make our website pages as accessible as possible, we are aware that PDF files are not accessible in the same way our HTML pages are.
 We aim to provide HTML versions of documents wherever possible.

-For documents provided in PDF or Word document format, you may need to install some free software:
+For documents provided in PDF format, you may need to install some free software:

 If you can't open PDF documents, download the latest Adobe Reader software.